-- Canada's unemployment rate less volatile in the past decade, and not directly comparable to the United States unemployment rate.1 - As measured by GDP indexed to 2007, the Canadian economy grew faster than most other major economies since the financial crisis of 2008. - Canadian savings rate consistently positive over the past decade.
+- Canada's unemployment rate has been less volatile and not directly comparable to the United States unemployment rate, for the last decade - As measured by GDP indexed to 2007, the Canadian economy has outperformed most other major economies since the financial crisis of 2008 - Canadian savings rate consistently positive over the past decade

-^{1.} Certain groups of people in Canada are counted as unemployed, but are deemed as not participating in the labour force in the U.S. - e.g. job seekers who only looked at job ads, or individuals not able to work due to family responsibilities.
+1. Certain groups of people in Canada are counted as unemployed, but are deemed as not participating in the labour force in the U.S. - e.g. job seekers who only looked at job ads, or individuals not able to work due to family responsibilities.